TheDaniel3131/TheDaniel3131/README.md

 ### About Me •ᴗ•
 (ㅅ´ ˘ `) I am currently a university student studying Software Engineering.
-I am an aspiring full-stack web developer as I am passionate about building websites & web development aspects.
+I am an aspiring full-stack web developer too as I am passionate about building websites & web development aspects.
 On the other side, I am still a beginner in CTF although I have improved significantly since September 2023 when I started CTF.
 As for now, I am apart of my CTF team, <a href="https://github.com/myst3r10us">@myst3r10us</a>.
 I am also the proud founder & co-owner as well. 🙎🏻‍♂️
 <br><br>

 ### 📫 My personal portfolio website.
 Feel free to visit: